glfharris/ankidown/Readme.md

 First and foremost, this is a hobby project for me.
 I made it mostly to help some of the issues I was having with Anki at the time, and to see if I could.
 If you don't experience the same problems with Anki, this add-on probably won't help you.

+### Flexibility

+Most of the existing ways of importing require strict formatting, such as CSV files.
+Even the ones that can import things like markdown, generally enforce a strict schema, such as enforcing cards be in lists.
+They also tend not to work for cards that aren't the default Front/Back fields.
+This basically means that the text documents don't stand for themselves as readable notes.
+No one wants to read a CSV to find out what they know about a subject.
+So Ankidown lets you write your notes in a format you choose, that makes sense to you, instead of being forced on you.

 ### Text Editing

 Personally I'm not a great fan of the text editor in Anki.
 It's ok for the quick session, but if making cards in bulk it gets tiresome, and I'd prefer to use a tool better suited.